-Service through Science is the motto of VINSTROM, a research unit of the Ramakrishna Mission vidyapith, chennai.
-This Institute is engaged in the study of microfungi existing in less-studied habits and environment of the country.
+Service through Science is the motto of VINSTROM, a research unit of the Ramakrishna Mission Vidyapith, Chennai.
+This Institute is engaged in the study of microfungi occurring in less-studied habits and environment of the country.
 Currently, its research focus is on the diversity and biotechnological potential of these fungi.
-In addition to conducting research, VINSTROM trains students in basic mycological techniques including isolation, identification and preservation of fungi.
+In addition, VINSTROM trains students in basic mycological techniques including isolation, identification and preservation of fungi.

 A Bird eye view about VINSTROM.
 Please Download this Presentation

 Rev. Swami Dhyanagamyanandaji Mj

 |4||Dr. M.B.
 Govindarajulu||Assistant Director||CV||[email protected]|